"Worth finishing up but don't expect anything much"

 It's also the first horror comic I really tried following through and finishing but most of that is due to the blessings of the internet making these types of works easier to find and finish.

-This newness is probably what convinced me to rate the art this good and yet be more critical of the manga's story even if it was already touted as a set of short stories.
+This newness is probably what convinced me to rate the art this good and yet be more critical of the manga's story even if it was already touted as a set

 The art first off doesn't appeal to me.
 It's not scary and it makes these stories feel more like a children's folktale and it doesn't feel like the artist is interested so much in the horror as much as telling a cautionary fictional urban legend.